califastudio/agentic-ai-risk-map/docs/emerging-risks.md

 > Agentic governance is no longer limited to model behavior.
 It now requires controlling autonomy, permissions, memory, tool usage, runtime operations and systemic interactions across interconnected agents.

+---

+## Status

+Working document.
+Open for contributions and interdisciplinary discussion.